Veterans Benefits: A Tool for Financial Planning

 • The un-remarried spouse of a veteran who died in service or from a service-connected disability, is a prisoner of war, or is missing in action

-The VA gives a “home loan guaranty” to lenders.
+In simple terms, the VA gives a “home loan guaranty” to lenders.
 Because the VA does this, the lender provides the homebuyer with more favorable loan terms than a traditional mortgage lender would offer.
-Some of those include no down payment, no private mortgage insurance requirement (PMI), a limit on closing costs and no early pay-off penalty.
+Some of these terms include no down payment, no private mortgage insurance requirement (PMI), a limit on closing costs and no early pay-off penalty.
 Veterans can use the benefit more than once in their lifetime, and it is not necessary to be a first-time homebuyer to take advantage of a VA loan.
 The program can also be used to refinance a current mortgage loan.
-The program allows for a cash-out refinance, which might be a nice option to take cash from home equity for improvements, paying for school, paying other debts, etc. There is an eligibility process, which can take some time.
+The program also allows for a cash-out refinance, which facilitates the use of home equity to pay for home improvements, school, other debts, etc. There is an eligibility process, which can take some time.
 Veterans who want to take advantage of the program should allow plenty of lead time to obtain the eligibility decision from the VA.
-Veterans can apply online for the Certificate of Eligibility (COE) here: va.gov/ housing-assistance/home-loans/how-to-apply.
+The Certificate of Eligibility (COE) application is available online.

 Life Insurance

-Life insurance is a key topic to cover when building a financial plan.
+Life insurance is a key consideration when building a financial plan.
 Several programs offered through the VA may provide affordable coverage for veterans and their family members.
 Often the rates are discounted from what another insurance company would charge for similar coverage.
 Coverage ranges from traditional life insurance to traumatic injury protection and service-disabled life insurance.
-These life insurance options are a valuable asset, especially for veterans who may have sustained injuries during service and may have difficulty getting approval for coverage outside of these programs.
+These life insurance options are valuable assets, especially for veterans who may have sustained injuries during service and may have difficulty getting approval for coverage outside of these programs.
 Upon separation from service, veterans can convert their in-service life insurance coverage to a civilian program with lifetime renewable term coverage.
-To learn more, visit va.gov/life-insurance/options-eligibility/vgli.
+The types of coverage offered are:

-When a veteran obtains a life insurance policy through one of the previously mentioned programs, they qualify for free basic will preparation.
-Veterans have access to an online program where they answer a few easy questions and are provided with a legal will, valid in all states, that is ready to print and sign.
-Find out more at benefits.va.gov/insurance/bfcs.asp.
+When a veteran obtains a life insurance policy through one of the previously mentioned programs, they qualify for beneficiary financial counseling service and online will preparation.
+Veterans have access to financial counseling services as well as an online program where they answer a few easy questions and are provided with a legal will, valid in all states, that is ready to print and sign.

 Long-term Care

 Long-term care is not something we like to think about, but we must consider it when planning for the future.
-It can be very expensive and, unfortunately, is often necessary to provide care for aging relatives.
-Through both the Aid and Attendance and Housebound programs, many veterans who are eligible for a VA pension and require the aid and attendance of another person may be eligible to receive additional monetary assistance.
-This assistance would cover the cost of care in a nursing home, an assisted living facility or other long-term care programs.
+It can be very expensive but is often necessary to provide care for aging relatives.
+Through both the Aid and Attendance and Housebound programs, many veterans who are eligible for a VA pension and require the aid and attendance of another person for care may be eligible to receive monetary assistance.
+This assistance would cover the cost of care in a nursing home, an assisted living facility or another long-term care program.
 This benefit could help reduce some of the burden of long-term care costs.
-For criteria that must be met in order to qualify for these programs, go to va.gov/pension/aid-attendance-housebound.
+For information on nursing homes, assisted living and home healthcare serives for veterans visit here.

 Caregiver Support

-Do you or someone you know provide care to an aging veteran at home?
-The VA offers a caregiver support program.
+For those who provide care for an aging veteran at home, the VA offers support via the Program of Comprehensive Assistance for Family Caregivers.
 Although this program does not offer any monetary support to caregivers, it does provide a caregiver support line where they can reach a licensed professional who can answer questions and offer aid.
-The program also provides the caregiver access to a caregiver support coordinator to help them navigate the complexities of caring for a veteran and take advantage of all the benefits that are available.
-Read more about this program at caregiver.va.gov.
-The site offers helpful articles, exercise activities and videos to help caregivers.
+The program also provides the caregiver access to a caregiver support coordinator to help them to navigate the complexities of caring for a veteran and to take advantage of all the benefits that are available

 Memorial and Burial Benefits

-Did you know that many veterans are eligible to be buried in a national cemetery and have military honors at their ceremony at no cost?
-There are 135 national cemeteries, and if space allows, a veteran can choose to be buried in any one of them.
+Many veterans are eligible to be buried in a national cemetery and have military honors at their ceremony at no cost.
+There are over 170 national cemeteries, and if space allows, a veteran can choose to be buried in any one of them.

-If a veteran qualifies, they receive a gravesite, opening and closing of the grave, ongoing care, a government-issued headstone, a burial flag, and a Presidential Memorial Certificate.
+If a veteran qualifies for VA burial benefits, they receive a gravesite, opening and closing of the grave, ongoing care, a government-issued headstone, a burial flag, and a Presidential Memorial Certificate.
 Burial benefits are also available at no cost for spouses and dependents who wish to be buried in the national cemetery with the veteran; those family members are eligible even if they predecease the veteran.
 Obtaining eligibility, confirming available space at the preferred cemetery, and getting the burial flag and Presidential Memorial Certificate all take time, so it is good to take care of these arrangements ahead of time if possible.
-This program is called the Pre-Need Burial Eligibility Determination program.
-Learn more at va.gov/burials-memorials/pre-need-eligibility.
+To learn more about pre-need eligibility, visit here.

 Modera Wealth Management, LLC (“Modera”) is an SEC registered investment adviser.
 SEC registration does not imply any level of skill or training.
 Modera may only transact business in those states in which it is notice filed or qualifies for an exemption or exclusion from notice filing requirements.
 For information pertaining to Modera’s registration status, its fees and services please contact Modera or refer to the Investment Adviser Public Disclosure Web site (www.adviserinfo.sec.gov) for a copy of our Disclosure Brochure which appears as Part 2A of Form ADV.
 Please read the Disclosure Brochure carefully before you invest or send money.